Azure-Samples/azuresandbox/terraform-azurerm-vm-mssql/README.md

     * Size
     * Lun
   * The metadata is then used to partition and format the raw data disks using the SQL Server recommended allocation unit size of 64K.
+  * The *tempdb* database is moved from the OS disk to either the the Azure local temporary disk (D:) or to the data (M:) and log disks (L:) depending upon whether the VM size selected includes an Azure local temporary disk.
-  * The *tempdb* database is moved from the OS disk to the Azure local temporary disk (D:) and special logic is implemented to avoid errors if the Azure virtual machine is stopped, deallocated and restarted on a different host.
+    * If *tempdb* as moved to the Azure local temporary disk (D:) special logic is implemented to avoid errors if the Azure virtual machine is stopped, deallocated and restarted on a different host.
 If this occurs the `D:\SQLTEMP` folder must be recreated with appropriate permissions in order to start the SQL Server.
-    * The SQL Server is configured for manual startup
-    * The scheduled task [sql-startup.ps1](./sql-startup.ps1) is created to recreate the `D:\SQLTEMP` folder then start SQL Server.
+The SQL Server is configured for manual startup, and the scheduled task [sql-startup.ps1](./sql-startup.ps1) is created to recreate the `D:\SQLTEMP` folder then start SQL Server.
 The scheduled task is set to run automatically at startup using domain administrator credentials.
   * The data and log files for the *master*, *model* and *msdb* system databases are moved to the data and log disks respectively.
   * The SQL Server errorlog is moved to the data disk.
   * Windows Update is configured to enable first-party updates for SQL Server patching.